jamespeterschinner/async_v20/doc/source/getting_started.rst

     :lines: 1-16

-First we need to import :term:`asyncio` this allows up to run our :term:`coroutine`
+First we need to import :term:`asyncio` this allows us to run our :term:`coroutine`

 .. literalinclude:: ../../bin/account_information.py
     :lines: 1